vladk96/temy-test/README.md

 You are free in choosing instruments and ways of task completion except requirements mentioned in sections below.

-Estimated time for this task is 5 working days or 40 hours, missing this deadline will be considered as an uncompleted task.
+Estimated time for this task is `5 working days or 40 hours`, missing this deadline will be considered as an uncompleted task.

 ## Where to start from